-The top line gives the name of the court, the state, and the county.
+The top line gives the court, the state, and county names.
 Examples: "District Court, State of Washington, Pierce County;" "In the Superior Court of the State of Washington in and for the County of Pierce."

 The left side lists Plaintiff and Defendant’s names.
 It might list your name and then say JANE DOE or JOHN DOE.
-This means that if you are married, both you and your spouse are being sued.
-The creditor puts JANE DOE or JOHN DOE if the creditor does not know if you are married or if the creditor does not have your spouse's actual name.
+If you are married, the creditor is suing both you and your spouse.
+The creditor puts JANE DOE or JOHN DOE if the creditor does not know if you are married or does not have your spouse’s actual name.

-When both you and your spouse are sued (your spouse's actual name is listed or the Complaint says JOHN DOE or JANE DOE), you both must respond to the lawsuit.
+When both you and your spouse are sued (your spouse’s actual name is listed or the Complaint says JOHN DOE or JANE DOE), you both must respond to the lawsuit.
 You both must sign and date the Notice of Appearance and Answer.